PAWS Tutoring – Wyoming Students

 Get Your Child Ready for the PAWS

-SchoolTutoring Academy’s PAWS Tutoring Programs start with a free academic assessment with an Academic Director.
-Our flagship PAWS Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s PAWS Tutoring Programs start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship PAWS Tutoring Program is available starting at $199.99/month (about $25/hour) which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.

 Since 2005, the Proficiency and Assessments for Wyoming Students (PAWS) has served as Wyoming’s official state assessment for reading, writing, and mathematics.
 Grades 3-8 and 11 are assessed each year in reading, writing and mathematics.
 A science assessment was added in 2008 for grades 4, 8 and 11.